When referring to “buying a child,” that can be considered rude when talking about adoption.

 1. Let them know your heart and try to understand theirs.

-I like to respond first by firmly correcting their statement.
+I like to respond first by firmly correcting their statement about “buying a child.”

 At this point, most will either duck and run or settle in for a conversation because they truly want to learn more.
 Many will even apologize for their wording.
 Either way, I’ve given a bit of education without making them feel ignorant, and I’ve maintained a kind attitude.

 2. Share to educate when people genuinely want to know.